-Deploying a Windows HPC Server 2008 R2 Cluster with Remote Databases Step-by-Step Guide
+Deploying a Windows HPC Cluster with Remote Databases Step-by-Step Guide

-In Windows® HPC Server 2008 R2, you can install the high performance computing (HPC) databases on one or more remote servers that are running Microsoft® SQL Server®, instead of installing them on the head node of your cluster.
+Starting in Microsoft® HPC Pack 2008 R2, you can install the Windows high performance computing (HPC) cluster databases on one or more remote servers that are running Microsoft® SQL Server®, instead of installing them on the head node of your cluster.
 The advantage of this type of installation is that it saves resources on the head node, helping ensure that it can efficiently manage the cluster.
 This configuration can also enable you to configure and run jobs on clusters that could exceed the capabilities of SQL Server Express, which is installed by default on the head node to host the cluster databases.

-This guide provides step-by-step procedures for installing Microsoft® HPC Pack 2008 R2 on the head node of your cluster, with the HPC databases stored on remote servers.
+This guide provides step-by-step procedures for installing HPC Pack on the head node of your cluster, with the HPC databases stored on remote servers.
 This guide also provides information about how to prepare the remote database servers for the installation of the head node.

-To install the HPC databases on a remote server, that server must be running SQL Server 2008 with Service Pack 1 (SP1) or later.
+To install the HPC databases on a remote server, that server must be running a version of SQL Server that is supported by your version of HPC Pack.
 Also, you need to create the databases and configure them for remote access before you start the deployment process for your HPC cluster.

-There are no restrictions to the names that you can give the HPC databases, except the restrictions that are imposed by SQL Server 2008 SP1.
+There are no restrictions to the names that you can give the HPC databases, except the restrictions that are imposed by SQL Server.
 The same rule applies to the names of the instances where these databases are created.
-During the installation process of the HPC Pack 2008 R2 on your head node, you are asked to specify the name of the databases that you created and the name of the instance where you created them.
+During the installation process of HPC Pack on your head node, you are asked to specify the name of the databases that you created and the name of the instance where you created them.